-- Distribution Connection and Use of System Agreement (DCUSA) – a multi-party contract between the licensed electricity distributors, suppliers and generators to govern the use of the electricity distribution systems to transport electricity.
-Click here to view or download the DCUSA case study.
+- The Distribution Connection and Use of System Agreement (DCUSA) is a multi-party contract between the licensed electricity distributors, suppliers and generators to govern the use of the electricity distribution systems to transport electricity.

-- Smart Meter Installation Code of Practice (SMICoP) – a consumer-focused code of practice that specifies the minimum standards for energy suppliers to follow in relation to the customer-facing aspects of the installation of Smart Metering Systems.
-Click here to view or download the SMICoP case study.
+- The Smart Meter Installation Code of Practice (SMICoP) is a consumer-focused code of practice that specifies the minimum standards for energy suppliers to follow in relation to the customer-facing aspects of the installation of Smart Metering Systems.